DemetriusChatterjee/IMDB2.0/README.md

 ## Adding New Movies

-1. Add the trailer video file to `trailers/` directory
+1. Add the trailer video file (.mp4) to the trailers/ directory.
-2. (Optional) Add a thumbnail to `thumbnails/` directory
+2. Update movie_trailers.csv with the Title and YouTube Link.
-3. Update the movies database in `backend_api.py`:
+3. Run the Update Script (or the pipeline notebook).
+The system will:
+   - Detect the new file.
+   - Send it to Gemini for narrative extraction.
+   - Process visuals and audio locally.
+   - Add it to the ChromaDB trailer_db folder without re-processing existing movies.

 ```python
 {